1896 Summer Olympics: Weightlifting

 The sport of weightlifting was still young in 1896, and the rules differed from those in use today.
 Competitions were held outdoors, in the infield of the main stadium, and there were no weight limits.
 The first event was held in a style now known as the "clean and jerk".
-Two competitors stood out: Scotsman Launceston Elliot and Viggo Jensen of Denmark.
-Both of them lifted the same weight; but the jury, with Prince George as the chairman, ruled that Jensen had done so in a better style.
+Two competitors stood out: Briton Launceston Elliot and Viggo Jensen of Denmark.
+Both of them lifted the same weight, but the jury, with Prince George as the chairman, ruled that Jensen had done so in a better style.
 The British delegation, unfamiliar with this tie-breaking rule, lodged a protest.
 The lifters were eventually allowed to make further attempts, but neither lifter improved, and Jensen was declared the champion.

 Elliot got his revenge in the one hand lift event, which was held immediately after the two-handed one.
-Jensen had been slightly injured during his last two-handed attempt, and was no match for Elliot, who won the competition easily.
-The Greek audience was charmed by the Scottish victor, whom they considered very attractive.
+Jensen had been slightly injured during his last two-handed attempt and was no match for Elliot, who won the competition easily.
+The Greek audience was charmed by the British victor, whom they considered very attractive.
 A curious incident occurred during the weightlifting event: a servant was ordered to remove the weights, which appeared to be a difficult task for him.
 Prince George came to his assistance; he picked up the weight and threw it a considerable distance with ease, to the delight of the crowd.